Western United States: Subregions

 Other classifications distinguish between Southwest and Northwest.
 Arizona, New Mexico, West Texas, and the Oklahoma panhandle are typically considered to be the Southwest states.
-Meanwhile, the states of Idaho, Montana, Oregon, and Washington can be considered part of the Northwest or Pacific Northwest.
+Meanwhile, the states of Montana, Idaho, Oregon, and Washington can be considered part of the Northwest or Pacific Northwest.

 The term West Coast is commonly used to refer to just California, Oregon, Washington, and Alaska, whereas Hawaii is more geographically isolated from the continental U.S. and does not necessarily fit in any of these subregions.

 Outlying areas

 The three inhabited Pacific U.S. territories (American Samoa, Guam and the Northern Mariana Islands) are sometimes considered part of the Western United States.
 American Samoa is in Polynesia in the South Pacific Ocean, while Guam and the Northern Mariana Islands are in the Mariana Islands in the western North Pacific Ocean.
 Guam and the Northern Mariana Islands have district courts within the 9th Circuit, which includes western states such as California and Nevada.
 (See District Court of Guam and District Court for the Northern Mariana Islands).
 American Samoa, Guam, and the Northern Mariana Islands are also considered part of the western U.S. by the U.S. National Park Service, the Federal Reserve Bank system, FEMA, and the USGS.